Coordinator Guide

 • If you spot someone without a name badge, chances are they’re not checked in.
 Send them over to the front desk.

-• If someone comes to you with a complaint or a concern that you don’t know how to address, remember that the rest of the organisers and coordinators have your back and you can always ask for help.
+• If someone comes to you with a complaint or a concern that you don’t know how to address, remember that the rest of the organisers have your back and you can always ask for help.

 Coach inductions